ckormanyos/ti84-ref_app/README.md

 The build system is supported on both `Win*` and `*nix`.
 Ported `*nix` tools support the `Win*`-build.

+Build results including HEX-File and the on-calculator image `refapp.8xp` will be placed in the `bin`-directory.

 ### Build on `Win*`

 Prerequisites:
   - Install sdcc version 4.3 or higher.
   - Install python.

+Then build in the command shell with:

 ```cmd
 cd ti84-ref_app\build
 make TYP_OS=WIN all
 ```

-The build results including HEX-File and `refapp.8xp` will be built in the `bin`-directory.

 ### Build on `*nix`

 Prerequisites:
   - Install sdcc version 4.3 or higher.

+Then build in the bash shell with:

 ```sh
 cd ti84-ref_app/build
 make TYP_OS=UNIX all
 ```

-The build results including HEX-File and `refapp.8xp` will be built in the `bin`-directory.

 ## Testing and Continuous Integration